 Keep air controls clean and free from ash or debris at all times.
 Primary Air

-Primary air is controlled via the rotary air controls on the bottom of the door.

-This provides a conventional air draught to the bed of the fire.
-The primary air intakes need to be adjusted to give the best results when burning different fuels.
-It will usually be closed when burning wood fuel and open when burning coal or smokeless type fuels.
+Primary air is provided via the sliding air control at the bottom of the door.
+This provides a conventional air under draught to the bed of the fire.
+IMPORTANT: It should be closed when burning wood fuel, other than if absolutely necessary to maintain combustion.